iz2k/flip-clock/rpi_sw/README.md

 ### WPA supplicant

 The first parameter to set up is the WiFi connectivity.
 The Model A+ does not have an ethernet connector, so the connectivity to internet is provded by WiFi.
 The easiest way to get the wifi connection working, is to use the WPA supplicant.
-Basically, you need to include a file called `wpa_supplicant.conf` in the `/etc/wpa_supplicant/` folder.
+As explained in <a href="https://howchoo.com/g/ndy1zte2yjn/how-to-set-up-wifi-on-your-raspberry-pi-without-ethernet">this</a> post, you need to include a file called `wpa_supplicant.conf` in the `/etc/wpa_supplicant/` folder.

 This can also be achieved connecting the SD card with Raspian to your Windows/MacOS computer and copying the `wpa_supplicant.conf` file into the FAT32 `/boot` partition.
-Raspian will copy the file to the correct location in the next boot (of the RPI3).
+Raspian will copy the file to the correct location in the next boot of the pi.

 The content of the file has to be as follows: